-We are experienced Communications Experts with a track record of delivering innovative solutions for brand owners that drive business performance.
+We are experienced Communication and Innovation Experts, with a track record of delivering creative solutions for brand owners that drive business performance.
 The Digital Filter was founded to help companies innovate, supporting this aim with a range of effective training and creative solutions.

 Specialties: Digital Marketing | Creative Thinking / Innovation | Content Strategy I Strategic Planning | Training | Content Partnerships | Public Speaking

 Chilling Drone Footage Captures Iceland’s Frigid Beauty

 - Ten Stories We’ve Enjoyed This Week

 This very much chimes with our recent observations about increasing levels of homogeneity in digital spaces and across our society as a whole - Is The Web Really Making us Weird

 2) Gartner’s Hype Cycle for 2014 is out ( this is it’s 20 year anniversary) Wearable technology and 3D printing are already on the way down (?)
 The Internet of Things is right at the top.

 3) Instagram releases Hyperlapse.
 Here is the clever ( but rather complicated ) technology behind it.

 Here’s a guide on how to work it ( without feeling sick )